airbytehq/airbyte/docs/contributing-to-airbyte/writing-docs.md

 Please familiarize yourself with all the tools available to you when writing documentation for a connector, so that you can provide appropriately tailored information to your readers in whichever context they see it.

 :::note
 As a general rule, features that introduce new behavior or prevent certain content from rendering will affect how the Airbyte UI displays markdown content, but have no impact on https://docs.airbyte.com.
-If you want to test out these in-app features in a local Airbyte build, ensure that you have the `airbyte` git repository checked out to the same parent directory as the airbyte platform repository: if so, development builds will by default fetch connector documentation from your local filesystem, allowing you to freely edit their content and view the rendered output.
+If you want to test out these in-app features in [a local Airbyte build](https://docs.airbyte.com/contributing-to-airbyte/resources/developing-locally/#develop-on-airbyte-webapp), ensure that you have the `airbyte` git repository checked out to the same parent directory as the airbyte platform repository: if so, development builds will by default fetch connector documentation from your local filesystem, allowing you to freely edit their content and view the rendered output.
 :::

 #### Jump to the relevant documentation section when specific Connector Builder inputs are focused with `<FieldAnchor>`
 In the documentation, the relevant section needs to be wrapped in a `<FieldAnchor field="path.to.field" />` component.
+When a user focuses the field identified by the `field` attribute in the Connector Builder UI, the documentation pane will automatically scroll to the associated section of the documentation, highlighting all content contained inside the `<FieldAnchor></FieldAnchor>` tag.
 These are rendered as regular divs in the documentation site, so they have no effect in places other than the in-app documentation panel—however, note that there must be blank lines between a custom tag like `FieldAnchor` the content it wraps for the documentation site to render markdown syntax inside the custom tag to html.

 The `field` attribute must be a valid json path to one of the properties nested under `connectionSpecification.properties` in that connector's `spec.json` or `spec.yaml` file.
-To mark a section as highlighted after the user picks an option from a `oneOf`: use a `field` prop like `path.to.field[value-of-selection-key]`.
-It's also possible to highlight the same section for multiple fields by separating them with commas, like `<FieldAnchor path="path.to.field1,path.to.field.2">`.
+For example, if the connector spec contains a `connectionSpecification.properties.replication_method.replication_slot`, you would mark the start of the related documentation section with `<FieldAnchor field="replication_method.replication_slot" />` and its end with `</FieldAnchor>`.
+To mark a section as highlighted after the user picks an option from a `oneOf`: use a `field` prop like `path.to.field[value-of-selection-key]`, where the `value-of-selection-key` is the value of a `const` field nested inside that `oneOf`; for example, if the replication method should be one of `Standard` or `CDC`, you can wrap a specific replication method's documentation section with a `<FieldAnchor field="replication_method[CDC]">...</FieldAnchor>` tag, and it will be highlighted if the user selects that replication method in the UI.
+It's also possible to highlight the same section for multiple fields by separating them with commas, like `<FieldAnchor path="replication_method.replication_slot,replication_method.queue_size">`.

 #### Prevent specific content from rendering in the UI with `<HideInUI>`
 Certain content is important to document, but unhelpful in the context of the Airbyte UI's inline documentation views: